dbisu/pico-ducky/README.md

 ## Install

-Install and have your USB Rubber Ducky working in less than 5 minutes.
+Install and have your USB Rubber Nugget working in less than 5 minutes.

 1. Download [CircuitPython for the S2 Mini](https://circuitpython.org/board/lolin_s2_mini/). *Updated to 7.0.0